 You instruct your teenager, “Put your backpack upstairs, bring down your laundry, start the washing machine and don't forget to clean up after your snack.”
 Someone with a poor working memory may forget the last step.

+Imagine that you are a classroom teacher.
 Instead of paying attention to you, your student might be watching what another student is doing.
-They might be looking for a noise they heard from the other side of the classroom.
-You may find them focusing on small distractions the other kids ignore.
+Perhaps this student noticed a noise coming from the other side of the classroom.
+You may find that your student is wasting a lot of time focusing on small distractions that the other kids can easily ignore.

 Your teenager may misinterpret visual cues like facial expressions and gestures.
 This is a sign of poor visual processing skills.